9 tips to help you plan the perfect surf trip to Costa Rica

 If you’d like to learn to stand up on a surfboard or refine your current skillset at our surf camp in Costa Rica, we suggest pre-booking a few sessions before your arrival.
 This way you can lock down a place in our surf school and plan the rest of your trip more efficiently.
 Considering you’ll already know when you’ll be in the water.

-Of course, we can also slot you into a learn to surf session upon your arrival.
+Of course, we can also find you a slot upon your arrival.
 This is especially convenient if you’re backpacking through Central America and aren’t planning more than 24 hours ahead.
-Which in our humble opinion is the only way to backpack.

 Costa Rica has a well-deserved reputation as a destination for adventurous souls looking for action and excitement.
 And with activities such as ziplining, treetop walks, horse rides and even guided waterfall expeditions on offer, it’s easy to see why.